oracle-quickstart/oci-cloudera/v6/README.md

 This does require some knowledge of Python - modify at your own risk.
 These functions contain Cloudera specific tuning parameters as well as host mapping for roles.

 ## Cloudera Manager and Cluster Metadata Database
 You are able to customize which database you want to use for Cloudera Manager and Cluster Metadata.
-In compute.tf you will see a "user_data" field:
+In compute.tf you will see a "user_data" field for the Utility instance:

 	user_data           = "${base64encode(file("scripts/cm_boot_mysql.sh"))}"

 This is set to use MySQL for the database.
 If you want to use Postgres, you would change it:

 	user_data           = "${base64encode(file("scripts/cm_boot_postgres.sh"))}"

+You can customize the default root password for MySQL by editing the source script.
+For the various Cloudera databases, random passwords are generated and used.
+The same is true when using Postgres.

 ## Deployment Syntax
 Deployment of the module is straight forward using the following Terraform commands